ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/overview/challenges.md

 #### [Online Competition using TurtleBot3](#online-competition-using-turtlebot3)

-We are preparing an online competition on [ROS Development Studio (RDS)][rds] with TurtleBot3 AutoRace and Task Mission using TurtleBot3 and OpenManipulator.
-You can participate free of charge in this online competition and learn about SLAM, Navigatin, Autonomous driving, Manipulation in a defined rule.
-Let's play each other in this online competition!
+ROBOTIS has prepared an online competition on [ROS Development Studio (RDS)][rds] for the TurtleBot3 AutoRace and Task Mission using TurtleBot3 and OpenManipulator.
+You can participate free of charge in this online competition and learn about SLAM, Navigatin, Autonomous driving, Manipulation in a structured experimental environment.

 - [ROS Development Studio Howto](https://www.youtube.com/playlist?list=PLK0b4e05LnzYGvX6EJN1gOQEl6aa3uyKS)